Timothy Mason (historian): Primacy of politics

 Mason's "primacy of politics" approach differed from the traditional Marxist "primacy of economics" approach and involved him in the 1960s in a vigorous debate with the East German historians Eberhard Czichon, Dietrich Eichholtz and Kurt Gossweiler.
 The last two historians wrote if Mason was correct, it would amount to "a complete refutation of Marxist social analysis".
-By approaching the subject from a different angle from conservative historians such Henry Ashby Turner and Karl Dietrich Bracher, Mason's "primacy of politics" thesis reached the same conclusion about Nazi Germany: big business served the state, rather than vice versa.
+By approaching the subject from a different angle from conservative historians such as Henry Ashby Turner and Karl Dietrich Bracher, Mason's "primacy of politics" thesis reached the same conclusion about Nazi Germany: big business served the state, rather than vice versa.

 "Flight into war" theory

 Mason's most notable arguments were the following: